 Traditions: Find decorative home accents and local artisans’ work, including pottery and jewelry.

-Wine Shop: Browse a complete selection of Biltmore wines, plus gourmet foods and cooking accessories.
+Wine Shop: Browse a complete selection of Biltmore wines, plus gourmet foods and cooking accessories - a must stop for gourmet cooks and those who love to entertain.

 The Mercantile: Find Appalachian crafts, dry goods and old-fashioned candy.

-Cedric’s Tavern: Named after George Vanderbilt’s beloved St. Bernard, Cedric, this warm, relaxing pub reflects the less formal side of Biltmore dining and entertaining.
+Cedric’s Tavern: Named after George Vanderbilt’s beloved St. Bernard, Cedric, this warm, relaxing pub reflects the less formal side of Biltmore dining.
 Specialties include shepherd’s pie and fish and chips.
-Open late!

-Bistro: They place a strong emphasis on Biltmore's century-old field-to-table philosophy.
+Bistro: Located adjacent to the Winery, they place a strong emphasis on Biltmore's century-old field-to-table philosophy.
 Dishes include locally farmed mountain trout, locally sourced meats, local farmstead cheeses, and local honey.
 Using fresh ingredients from local producers, the menu changes to highlight what is currently in season.

 Creamery: A tribute to the original Biltmore Dairy Bar, indulge in Winky Bar sundaes, signature shakes and root beer floats, as well as gourmet coffee and pastries.